 Pay special attention to getting the following nutrients:

-- B-complex – The vitamins in the B family are important for many reasons, but one is to handle methylation in the body.
+- B-complex — The vitamins in the B family is important for many reasons, but one is to handle methylation in the body.
 This plays a large role in supporting the body’s natural detoxification process, which will help rid your body of toxins and keep your mind clear.

 - Vitamin D — This vitamin is involved in too many bodily functions to list, but it is especially important for the brain because it helps support neural connections.

-- Omega-3 fatty acids – The brain is mostly made up of fat with omega-3 fatty acids being the main lubricant for synaptic connections.
+- Omega-3 fatty acids –The brain is mostly made up of fat with omega-3 fatty acids being the main lubricant for synaptic connections.
 Synaptic connections are how messages are sent within the brain.
 If there’s an issue here, you may start having trouble remembering things.

-3. Succumb to work pressures
+3. Succumb to Work Pressures